ivanivan0vichivan0v/java-chess/README.md

 # java-chess
-Chess, in Java, made by Ian for ICS4U.
+Chess, in Java, made by Ian for the culminating ICS4U project.